LaraMerdol/text_Analyzer1/README.md

-You cab click here to run
+Text Analyser with using react.
+You can click here for open the link.

 ### `npm start`